 All these and other minor nutrients that suit vegetables in particular such as iron, copper, calcium, magnesium, sulphur and zinc , will be naturally present in a well-balanced soil with a Ph level at between 5.5 and 7.5

-There are many kits available onlineOpens in a new tab. that will measure this easily for you if you are in any doubt.
+There are many kits available online that will measure this easily for you if you are in any doubt.

 How to Amend your raised bed soil